erwanminguillon/azure-secure-lab-rg/README.md

 # Notes
 This is a personal learning and portfolio project built for demonstration purposes.
 The environment is intentionally small, but the design choices reflect real security engineering principles that can scale to larger Azure deployments.
 I am also limited by my student subscritpion, as the SKU and regions available do not permit me to freely run a Linux Ubuntu VM.
 This is a reasonable technical constraint as sometimes, we are simply limited by the budget.
-I would like to revisit this roject once the sufficient funds are acquired.
+I would like to revisit this project once the sufficient funds are acquired.